LJPZebra/thesis_bg/readme.md

     keeping the identity of objects from one image to another, fast and with a low error rate.

--   An ergonomic interface where the tracking can be checked and and manually corrected if necessary.
+-   An ergonomic interface where the tracking can be checked and manually corrected if necessary.

-We will notice here the difference in approach between FastTrack and existing software.
-Instead of developing a system that requires high computing power, which is slow but provides fully automated and highly reliable results, FastTrack implements a fast and easy to set up, very generalized method.
-The correction of the remaining errors is left to the user but can be done natively in the software, the ergonomic interface allowing a fast and efficient correction.
+FastTrack has a different approach than the software previously mentioned.
+Instead of exploiting a high computational power to achieve a reliable result without any human intervention, FastTrack implements a simple, very general method.
+The few resulting tracking errors are left to manual corrections.
+In terms of result accuracy, both approaches lead to a quasi-perfect tracking.
+In terms of speed, human interventions during the post-processing are costly.
+However, the automatic tracking part is performed much faster, and we noticed that using FastTrack is usually faster.
+From the images to the trajectories, the duration of the whole process is notably reduced for small projects due to the fast installation and ease of use of FastTrack.
+Besides, many researchers want to double-check the resulting trajectories to ensure the reliability of the trajectories or get some sense of their objects' dynamics to orient the subsequent analyses, which is performed natively in the FastTrack workflow.
 This solution has several advantages, the first one being that it does not require any programming knowledge.
 Any user can perform a perfect analysis in a very short time.
-Moreover, it has been shown that the post-processing work can be estimated by an analysis of the geometrical and dynamic parameters of the studied system, which allows the user to know if the software is adapted to his needs.
+Moreover, it we will see in the following that the post-processing work can be estimated by an analysis of the geometrical and dynamic parameters of the studied system, which allows the user to know if the software is adapted to his needs.
 For many of the systems studied, the post-processing is only a quick check.
 If the number of occlusions is too high, and a perfect tracking accuracy is necessary without having to resort to manual correction, another solution must be considered.